chr0x6eos/chr0x6eos.github.io/_posts/2020-05-02-htb-OpenAdmin.md

 Going to /music this webpage is shown:

 ![/music webpage](/assets/htb/OpenAdmin/webpage-music.png)
-Checking out the links, Login directs to http://10.10.10.171/ona:
+Checking out the links, "Login" redirects to http://10.10.10.171/ona:

 ![OpenAdmin webpage](/assets/htb/OpenAdmin/webpage-ona.png)
 The website title suggests, that this website is running a software called "OpenNetAdmin".
 Furthermore, there is an alert, telling us, that the current version of this website (v18.1.1) is out of date.

 # Initial Shell - Exploiting OpenNetAdmin
 ## Finding RCE exploit
-Running searchsploit a RCE (remote code execution) vulnerability is revealed:
+Running searchsploit, a RCE (remote code execution) exploit is found:

 ```console
 root@silence:~# searchsploit "OpenNetAdmin"